markjprice/apps-services-net8/docs/ch08-odata.md

 5. Start the `Northwind.OData.Service` project without debugging.
 6. Start the `Northwind.OData.Client.Mvc` project without debugging.
-7. Start Chrome and navigate to https://localhost:5094/.
+7. Start Chrome and navigate to https://localhost:5085/.
 8. Note that three products are returned from the OData service, as shown in *Figure 9.7A*:

 ![Three product names starting with Cha returned from the OData service](assets/B19587_09A_07.png) *Figure 9.7A: Three product names starting with Cha returned from the OData service*

-9. At the command line or terminal for the OData service, note the SQL command used, as shown in the following output:
+9. At the command prompt or terminal for the OData service, note the SQL command used, as shown in the following output:
 ```
 info: Microsoft.EntityFrameworkCore.Database.Command[20101]
       Executed DbCommand (28ms) [Parameters=[@__TypedProperty_0='?'
 (Size = 4000), @__TypedProperty_0_1='?'
 (Size = 40)], CommandType='Text', CommandTimeout='30']